Early Signals to North Korea Seen as Key to Keeping Door Open to Diplomacy

 "That message should indicate parameters and framing for potential follow-up dialogue opportunities."

-Sen. Edward Markey and Rep. Ro Khanna urged President Joe Biden to “promptly seek” talks with North Korea in a letter sent on Wednesday.
+Senator Edward Markey and Representative Ro Khanna urged President Joe Biden to "promptly seek" talks with North Korea in a letter sent on Wednesday.

 The Biden administration has been highlighting the threats of North Korea's nuclear and missile programs but did not indicate it has reached out to North Korea as it conducts its policy review on deciding how to deal with North Korea, which is expected to take some time.

-While detailing the top foreign policy priorities of the U.S. in his speech on Wednesday, Secretary of State Antony Blinken mentioned North Korea as posing “serious challenges” without elaborating.
+While detailing the top foreign policy priorities of the U.S. in his speech on Wednesday, Secretary of State Antony Blinken mentioned North Korea as posing "serious challenges" without laying out elaborations.

 Blinken, in his nomination confirmation hearing in January, said, "We have to review, and we intend to review, the entire approach and policy toward North Korea because this is a hard problem that has plagued administration after administration."